Salford City F.C.: Salford City Lionesses

 In 2018, the club set up a women's team, named the Salford City Lionesses, with the team to play in the Greater Manchester Women's Football League.
 In the first game of the season, they recorded a 13–0 win against Urmston Meadowside, with Feiruz Abdullahi scoring six.
 In the team's first season, they won the league championship with a goal difference of +116 and reached three cup finals, winning two and losing one which was the only defeat of the season.
 The Lionesses competed in the Women's FA Cup for the first time during the 2020–21 season, losing in the preliminary round to Morecambe.
-The following season, Salford reached the FA Cup proper, advancing to second round before losing to Newcastle United.
+The following season, Salford reached the FA Cup proper, advancing to the second round before losing to Newcastle United.